sgclasher/agentblueprint/COMPREHENSIVE_TESTING_CHECKLIST.md

 **All Phases Working** when:
 - ✅ All automated tests pass
 - ✅ Authentication flows work smoothly
-- ✅ Profiles persist correctly
+- ✅ Profiles persist correctly in Supabase
-- ✅ Migration banner functions properly
+- ✅ Unauthenticated users are properly restricted from profile features.
 - ✅ Timeline generation works
 - ✅ No critical errors in any workflow
 - ✅ Multi-user isolation maintained